8ta4/reddit/README.md

 > Hey, so where does the tool create that file with all the similar posts?

-It'll automatically generate the file at `~/.config/reddit/posts.txt`.
-It's in the same folder as the configuration file, so it's easy to find and manage.
+It'll automatically generate the file at `~/.local/share/reddit/posts.txt`.

 > How can I set up a watch tool to keep an eye on the file?